How To Write An Apology Letter

 This means that you acknowledge the hurt and damage you caused clearly and objectively, and take full responsibility.
 You apologize for your actions and NOT how they made the recipient feel.
 You then express your regret, ask for forgiveness, promise it won't happen again and provide a way to make amends without making excuses.

 Now That You Know What to Write Consider the Format

 When people ask us how to write an apology letter we always respond in the same way.
 Writing an apology letter is easy when you know what to include, what you need to say and how to say it—basically everything we've covered on this page.

-But it doesn't quite end there.
+But it doesn't necessarily end there.
 You also need to consider the elements that surround your apology, like the format of your letter.

-The format and style of your letter, when applied correctly along with the ingredients of a perfect apology, will help show your sincerity and achieve your goal of forgiveness.
+The format and style of your letter, when applied correctly along with the content we've outlined above, will help show your sincerity and achieve your goal of forgiveness.